ksu-cs-textbooks/cis580/content/02-player-input/05-gamepad-input.md

 ```

 #### DPad
-The `GamePad.DPad` property is a [`GamePadDPad`](https://docs.monogame.net/api/Microsoft.Xna.Framework.Input.GamePadButtons.html) struct, also composed of `ButtonValues` for the four directions of the DPad (Up, Down, Left, Right).
+The `GamePadState.DPad` property is a [`GamePadDPad`](https://docs.monogame.net/api/Microsoft.Xna.Framework.Input.GamePadButtons.html) struct, also composed of `ButtonValues` for the four directions of the DPad (Up, Down, Left, Right).
 I.e. to check if the right direction pad button is pressed:

 ```csharp
     if(currentGamePadState.DPad.Right == ButtonState.Pressed)